MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -AllowNetworkProtectionDownLevel

-Specifies whether network protection on Windows Server 2012 R2 is controlled by the **EnableNetworkProtection** parameter.
+Specifies whether network protection on Windows Server 2016 or Windows Server 2012 R2 is controlled by the **EnableNetworkProtection** parameter.
 Valid values are:

 - $true: Network protection is controlled by the **EnableNetworkProtection** parameter (Enabled, Disabled, or AuditMode).